 A software agent that may be installed on different kinds of computers to collect software and hardware inventory information for the device on which it is installed.
 Its core components are also installed on each inventory beacon, allowing Zero-footprint collection of inventory.
 The essential component, called the tracker, is a 32-bit executable that transforms the inventory information into an XML formatted (.ndi) file and uploads it to an inventory beacon.
-All locally-installed FlexNet Inventory Agents collect inventory according to the global agent inventory collection schedule defined in the web interface for FlexNet Manager Suite (navigate to Discovery & Inventory > Settings).
+All locally-installed FlexNet Inventory Agents collect inventory according to the global agent inventory collection schedule defined in the web interface for IT Asset Management (go to the Inventory Settings page (Data Collection > IT Assets Inventory Tasks > Inventory Settings)).